Elekester/Starlit-Village/Rules/Starlit Village's Line Strike Tournament Rules.md

 If a match is paused for over a minute, the tournament staff should extend the match time accordingly.

-### 2.6 Deck Construction
+### 2.6 Deck Construction and Registration

 Players must have their decks ready before the tournament starts and cannot change them during the tournament.
-They can have up to ten (10) decks constructed and may use any of them for any game.
+They can have up to two (2) decks constructed and may use either of them for any game.

+At the Tournament Organizer's discretion, you may be required to register the contents of your decks prior to the start of the tournament.

 ### 2.7 Dropping from a Tournament